-- All staff working on a shelter and site programme are informed of the purpose and method of the activities they are asked to carry out. - Assessments, programme design and key technical decision making are carried out by staff with relevant technical qualifications and previous emergency experience. - e Staff with technical and management responsibilities have access to support for informing and verifying key decisions. - Staff responsible for site planning are trained and regularly supervised in the necessary techniques. - Staff and volunteers involved in information gathering are thoroughly briefed and quickly checked by an experienced person before starting work.
+All staff working on a shelter and site programme are informed of the purpose and method of the activities they are asked to carry out.

+Assessments, programme design and key technical decision-making are carried out by staff with relevant technical qualifications and previous emergency experience.

+Staff and volunteers are aware of gender issues relating to the affected population.
+They know how to report incidents of sexual violence.

+Staff with technical and management responsibilities have access to support for informing and verifying key decisions.

+Staff responsible for site planning are trained and regularly supervised.

+Staff and volunteers involved in information gathering are thoroughly and regularly supervised by an experienced person.

-• Staff and volunteers involved in construction and other manual activities are trained, supervised and equipped adequately to ensure their work is carried out efficiently and safely.
+Staff and volunteers involved in construction and other manual activities are trained, supervised and equipped adequately to ensure their work is carried out efficiently and safely.